 That damage containment would, in theory, off-set diplomatic fallout for whichever country were to use such arms on a foe.

 There has been speculation that the United States -- which, like Israel, has not ruled out military force to deny Iran atomic arms -- could itself resort to tactical nuclear strikes.

 The Pentagon's 2002 Nuclear Posture Review, which was leaked to the media, spoke of the need to develop new "mini-nukes" for defeating bunker systems.
 The review cited Iran among potential enemies that might eventually warrant a U.S. nuclear deployment.

-Yet Toukan and Cordesman think it "very unlikely that any U.S. president would authorize the use of such nuclear weapons, or even allow ... a strong ally such as Israel to use them, unless another country had used nuclear weapons against the U.S. and its allies."
+Yet Toukan and Cordesman think it "very unlikely that any U.S. president would authorise the use of such nuclear weapons, or even allow ... a strong ally such as Israel to use them, unless another country had used nuclear weapons against the U.S. and its allies."

 They say the United States would be central to any diplomatic solution to the Iranian standoff and is the only country that could launch a successful military strike on Iran.

 International experts who contributed essays to the 2003 book "Tactical Nuclear Weapons" mostly shied from hawkishness.

 "Who could predict what might happen next if (the) taboo on the use of nuclear weapons were to be broken?" wrote former CIA director Stansfield Turner.
 "Getting tactical nuclear weapons under control, rather than attesting to their use by building new ones, should be our goal."